St. Clare's Church (Staten Island)

 The Church of Saint Clare, located in the Great Kills neighborhood of Staten Island, New York City, is the largest-membership parish under the authority of the Roman Catholic Archdiocese of New York.
 It is dedicated to Clare of Assisi, and it includes a co-educational PreK–8 Catholic school and Religious Education program.
 It became an independent parish in 1925 and has six principal buildings dating from 1921 to 1979: the church, school, converted convent, parish center, chapel, and rectory.
-St. Clare's has received national attention for its architecture, its educational programs, its heavy casualties from the September 11 attacks, and its two pastors lost to the COVID-19 pandemic.
+St. Clare's has received national attention for its architecture, its educational programs, its heavy casualties from the September 11 attacks, and its two priests lost to the COVID-19 pandemic.

-The parish normally celebrates seven Masses each weekend in the church, and three each weekday in the chapel.
+The parish normally celebrates six Masses each weekend in the church, and three each weekday in the chapel.
 A typical sacramental year also includes 50 weddings and more than 200 funerals, baptisms, first confessions, first communions, confirmations, and anointings of the sick.
-The parish has over 7,000 registered families, including hundreds of volunteers providing a wide range of ministries and community service.
+The parish has over 7,000 registered families & 19,000 registered members, including hundreds of volunteers providing a wide range of ministries and community service.